Can I download Office 365 to my computer?

 Does this policy apply to email accounts of faculty or staff who work with national labs, or other campuses or organizations?

 Arrangements have been made to accommodate those who work with organizations with whom the university has made arrangements to use these organizations' domain as one's email delivery location.
 The accepted domains currently include:

 - colorado.edu (variations that include colorado.edu are acceptable)

 Other Organizations (institutes)

-If you are associated with one of these organizations or national labs and wish to have your CU email delivered there, you will need to update your email delivery location in CU Boulder Identity Manager.
-Instructions for updating your email delivery location are available at Identity Manager - Email Delivery Location.
+If you are associated with one of these organizations or national labs and wish to have your CU email delivered there, you will need to update your email delivery location in the CU Boulder IdentiKey Manager.
+Instructions for updating your email delivery location are available at IdentiKey Manager - Manage Email & Calendar Service.

 If an individual from an institute or national lab is seeking an exception, the individual should first contact their director or department chair to seek their approval.
 Then, the director or department chair should contact CU Boulder Legal Counsel, who will review the request.

 If you feel that using any CU email account is unacceptable in fulfilling your teaching, research, or administrative duties, please contact your director or department chair.
-If after discussing the problem with your director or department chair you both feel that using a CU email account is unacceptable, then you should complete the certificate of receipt with signatures from you and your director or department chair, and sent, via campus mail to IT Security, 455 UCB, faxed to (303) 735-5036, or emailed to firstname.lastname@example.org.
-IT Security will work with OIT Operations to have any email that is sent to your @colorado.edu account sent to the third-party address you specify.
+If after discussing the problem with your director or department chair you both feel that using a CU email account is unacceptable, complete the certificate of receipt with signatures from you and your director or department chair, and send, via campus mail to the Office of Information Security (OIS), 455 UCB, faxed to (303) 735-5036, or emailed to firstname.lastname@example.org.
+OIS will work with OIT Operations to have any email that is sent to your @colorado.edu account sent to the third-party address you specify.